It’s time for an Evolution in Cybersecurity Strategy

 COOP is Not Enough for Data Protection – Think COOP Compliance

 The 3-2-1 Data Protection Strategy is a Continuity of Operations (COOP) strategy; ensure businesses can recover from a ransomware attack or data loss.
-However, this strategy does not account for recent innovations by cyber criminals.
+However, this strategy does not account for recent innovations by cyber criminals and their innovative malware.
 The E-3-2-1 Data Protection Strategy extends COOP to ensure compliance with data protection requirements.

 - (E) All data, including backups, should be encrypted